Why come to Pleasant Grove?

 What do you offer for children?

 We also love to get kids involved in worship through acolyting, ushering, and music!
 We have two children's choirs at Pleasant Grove that meet on Sunday afternoons and perform once a month.
-Our Cherub Choir is for children up to kindergarten and our Children's Choir includes children 1st-5th grade.
-(Currently not meeting)
+Our Cherub Choir is for children age 2-Kindergarten and our Children's Choir includes children 1st-5th grade.

 During the year, we offer several events sponsored by our Children's Council.
 These typically include an Easter Egg Hunt, Vacation Bible School, a Fall Festival, and an Advent Craft Workshop.
-Also, during the year we have a 3rd-5th grade youth group, Quest, that meets once a month.
+Also, during the year we have a 3rd-5th grade youth group, Quest, that meets once a month as well as a Family Mission Night that offers families a service project and a meal.

 What do you offer for youth?

-On Sunday mornings, we have a youth Sunday school class that meets in our Mattie Bell Building.
+On Sunday mornings, we have a youth Sunday school class that meets in our Education Building.
 During worship we encourage youth to participate by acolyting, reading scripture, ushering, volunteering with Children's Church, and helping with our A/V booth.

-On Sunday evenings, we have both a middle school youth group (MSYG) and a high school youth group (SHYG) that meet to enjoy fellowship, fun, good discussion, and outreach.
+On Sunday evenings, we have both a middle school youth group (MSYG) and a high school youth group (HSYG) that meet to enjoy fellowship, fun, good discussion, and outreach.

 What safety measures do you take for kids and youth?